lertsoft/GPD_WIN4/README.md

   * Another option is Universal x86 Tuning Utility Handheld [UXTU Handheld](https://github.com/JamesCJ60/Universal-x86-Tuning-Utility-Handheld/releases)
 * Do I want the program to just do everything for me and I just choose the max TDP?
 Choose [SmarterTDP](https://github.com/BillPlus/SmarterTDP)

-Hopefully, this helps you decide too. </br>
+Hopefully, these helped you decide too. </br>
 Also, give them all a try as you might find some more intuitive than others or you might find some exoteric function that you didn't know was possible.

 #### Motion Assistant